Post Updated March, 2021

-Imagine being able to positively changed someone’s life forever —in fact, to save the life of a child in need.
+Imagine being able to positively change someone’s life forever —in fact, to save the life of a child in need.

 As a pediatric living liver donor, you can do exactly that.
 Children who face life-threatening liver diseases and need a liver transplant only have two options: wait for a deceased donor organ or find a living donor.

 During a living donor liver transplant, a healthy adult can donate a portion of their liver.
-Typically, only about 25 percent of the liver is needed, depending on the size of the child.
-This helps to reduce risk and allows the donor to heal faster.
+Typically, only about 25 percent of the liver is needed for the transplant, depending on the size of the child.
+Taking only a small amount of the liver helps to reduce risk and allows the donor to heal faster.